+Of course, this is on our must-see list and we add it to the itinerary for when our friends, Gary and Courtney Corda, visit.
 On this early morning as we approach the islands, the weather is good and promises a day of blue skies and sunshine.
-The guidebook tells us there is a calm, protected anchorage between the two islands that boasts some of the best snorkeling in the Carribean.
-The book also warns us that the depths just outside the anchorage are only 12-15 feet, followed by a bar of dead coral with an average depth of just 8 feet.
+The guidebook tells us there is a calm, protected anchorage between the two islands that boasts some of the best snorkeling in the Caribbean.
+The book also warns us that depths just outside the anchorage are only 12-15 feet, followed by a bar of dead coral with an average depth of 8 feet.
 Sails are down and we are under power, taking in this rather inhospitable entrance to paradise.
 A 6-foot surf breaking on the shore runs the width of the entrance.
 Hmmm, how to do this without ending up on the beach or upside-down?
 And once in, can we get out?

 Just then, one of the many large day-charter catamarans who visit positions itself for entry.
 Their Captain whistles to us and signals to follow just behind him.
 This is our opportunity for entry—our destiny is in the hands of a party boat.
 Our own Captain secures a position just behind the day-charter and we both close in on the entry, just behind the breaking waves.
 We pause momentarily for the next surge and then in an instant, we throttle up the engines and surf along the top of the rolling wave.
 It’s exhilarating and the passengers (who are not responsible for the safety of the vessel) hoot and holler and revel in the e-ticket ride.
 Just as the wave begins to crest, this catamaran-turned-surfboard begins the downward climb into the lagoon as the swell continues to shore and crashes on the beach.
 We’re in.